 agreements; (vi) complete UCC sales of personal property; and (vii) prosecute

-Larry O. Folks has over two decades of
+Larry O. Folks has over three decades of

 experience in representing banks and other financial institutions in collection,